jianzwang/logs/pages/Send And Sync Trait.md

 - ((623768f4-e6c1-4aa4-b7db-0e222f9bff74))
-- Almost every Rust type is Send, but there are someexceptions, including Rc<T>: this cannot be Send because if you cloned an Rc<T> valueand tried to transfer ownership of the clone to another thread, both threads might updatethe reference count at the same time.
+- Almost every Rust type is Send, but there are some exceptions, including [[RC<T>, the Reference Counted Smart Pointer]] Rc<T>: this cannot be Send because if you cloned an **Rc<T>** value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
+- For this reason, **Rc<T>** is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.
+-